 Imagine getting married to the love of your life and competing with your husband’s ex-wife’s ghost?
 An estate that one can only dream of turns out to be one of the biggest nightmares of her life.

-Spill the sauce: The world is in a state of ghosts demanding on the living, the dead stepping out of the grave seeking nothing but revenge.
-The unnamed narrator decides to marry this dazzling Mr. Winter but is at her wit's end to find a dead Mrs. Winter at her lover's paradise.
-Will she be able to live up to everyone's expectations and work her way around?
+Spill the sauce: The unnamed narrator decides to marry the dazzling Mr. Winter but is at her wit's end to find a dead Mrs. Winter at her lover's paradise.
+Will she be able to live up to everyone's expectations and work her way around this unexpected problem?

 With the classic 1940s style, the gorgeous house, the beautiful bride, and the ghost Rebecca’s scary presence through comb engravings, the thriller has a lot of exciting things to offer.
 Do not miss the added flavor of romance in the content.